madupite/madupite/docs/options.rst

    Default: ``"none"``

    Only preconditioners that rely on the (transposed) matrix-vector product are supported.
-For the standard (exact) policy iteration algorithm, set this to "svd" (available only for sequential execution, not recommended for large-scale problems).
+For the standard (exact) policy iteration algorithm, set this to "svd" (available only for sequential execution, not recommended for large-scale problems) or "lu".

    For a list of available preconditioners, see: https://petsc.org/release/manualpages/PC/PCType/

+.. option:: -ksp_view

+   Prints information about the Krylov subspace method (inner solver) to the console.

+   Default: ``false``

-.. option:: -log_view
+.. option:: -pc_svd_monitor

-   Enables output of a detailed algorithm log to the console.

-   This option is useful for debugging and benchmarking purposes.
+   When using SVD as preconditioner, this option outputs the condition number of the matrix :math:`P^\pi` to the console at each outer iteration.

+   Default: ``false``

 Usage Example
 -------------